dartmouth-cs52/dartmouth-cs52.github.io/lectures/w1c1/interwebs.md

 * :triangular_flag_on_post: Network Layer
   This layer contains the IP protocol.
 IP sends and routes packets between hosts.
 All internet connected devices that have a Network Layer must implement the IP protocol.
 TCP passes the target destination in the form of the IP address down to this layer which then routes it along the many different hosts on the way to the target.
 * :link: Link Layer
   This layer passes data between hosts and includes protocols such as Ethernet and WiFi.
-Each host along the route talks to another in a particular way and neither your application, nor TCP, nor the network need to know how your ethernet.
+Each host along the route talks to another in a particular way and neither your application, nor TCP, nor the network need to know how the specifics.
 * :telephone: Physical Layer
   This layer contains protocols for transferring bits along a wire or fiber optic cable.
 We'll largely ignore this layer.